ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 transaction is valid based on the coins they hold (basically).

 Pairings are the coins exchanges use to trade in and out of other coins.
-This is generally bitcoin, but some exchanges use ethereum.
+This is generally Bitcoin, but some exchanges use Ethereum.
 Obviously exchanges that allow you to buy crypto currencies with your native currency have pairings with your native currency.

-# TL/dR
+# TL;DR

 My 30 second run down of recommendations: